Tim’s take:

 The harvest 2026 calendar at a glance

-Every farm and every season moves these windows, but this is the shape of a UK harvest:
+Every farm and every season moves these windows, but this is the shape of a UK harvest.
+Jump straight to a crop: winter barley · oilseed rape · wheat · spring barley · oats · beans and pulses.

 The five-year pattern in AHDB’s harvest data backs this up: by the second week of July, around 6% of GB winter barley is typically cut, and essentially none of the wheat.
 By late September the job is done in all but the latest seasons.